the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

-Now you can use these constants to add the page parameter to your API request.
+Now you can use the new constant to add the page parameter to your API request.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~